-, Offshore facilities.
-Frequency: r An offshore facility will not undergo a BSEE-initiated unannounced exercise more than once every 36 months, unless the BSEE Chief, OSPD, determines that the results of an exercise or response to real time incidents warrant a more frequent evaluation, or an emerging concern arises necessitating that BSEE test the preparedness and viability of the contents of a newly submitted or existing OSRP.
+6.6 Government-Initiated Unannounced Exercise - Offshore Facilities Applicability: Offshore facilities.
+Frequency: An offshore facility will not undergo a BSEE-initiated unannounced exercise more than once every 36 months, unless the BSEE Chief, OSPD, determines that the results of an exercise or response to real time incidents warrant a more frequent evaluation, or an emerging concern arises necessitating that BSEE test the preparedness and viability of the contents of a newly submitted or existing OSRP.
 Initiating Authority: BSEE.
-Participating Flements: Facility personnel, QI, IMT, OSROs, SROT, source control, and subsea containment, or SSDI equipment and service providers, state and local government and other federal agencies (optional).
+Participating Elements: Facility personnel, QI, IMT, OSROs, SROT, source control, and subsea containment, or SSDI equipment and service providers, state and local government and other federal agencies (optional).
 Scope: Exercise will require that the owner or operator respond to a spill scenario posed by the BSEE Chief, OSPD, or designee.
 These unannounced exercises may consist of either (1) an IMT exercise, (2) a deployment exercise/drill using equipment staged onshore, or (3) an IMT exercise combined with the deployment of equipment staged onshore and/or offshore.
 Objectives: A. IMT Exercise The owner or operator will be requested by BSEE to demonstrate a select combination of the Core Components outlined within Appendix A of the PREP Guidelines.
 Each drill will use an unannounced scenario that will be designed to test these selected Core Components.
-In addition, effective demonstration of any of the following components may be included in the unannounced scenario for the exercise: 1.
-Demonstrate the ability to detect, track and monitor the spill, and determine the size or flow rate of a discharge; 2.
-Demonstrate knowledge of the OSRP and any referenced OSRO inventories, tactics manuals, and well containment plans; 3.
-Demonstrate the ability to access information in the appropriate RCPs and ACPs for the location of sensitive areas, protective best management practices, response resources available within the area, unique conditions of area, recommended response strategies, etc.; 4.
-Demonstrate the ability, through the appropriate procurement of resources and planning, to use the equipment and techniques necessary to secure and mitigate the threat of a discharge of oil and protect potentially impacted resources; and 5.
-Demonstrate the effective and coordinated integration of source control and subsea containment operations with other incident management activities, including oil spill response operations.
-6. Deployment exercise/drill using equipment staged onshore and/or offshore The deployment exercise is intended to: 1.
-Demonstrate ability of response personnel to conduct timely and proper mobilization, deployment and operation of selected spill response and source control equipment in a safe manner, including any and all supporting logistical platforms, systems, and services; 2.
-Demonstrate the ability of response personnel to employ response techniques and methodologies that would enhance spill response capability and/or serve to protect environmentally sensitive or economic resources; 3.
-Evaluate the operating condition and the ability to achieve the deployed equipmen Certification: B SSEE.
+In addition, effective demonstration of any of the following components may be included in the unannounced scenario for the exercise: Demonstrate the ability to detect, track and monitor the spill, and determine the size or flow rate of a discharge; Demonstrate knowledge of the OSRP and any referenced OSRO inventories, tactics manuals, and well containment plans; Demonstrate the ability to access information in the appropriate RCPs and ACPs for the location of sensitive areas, protective best management practices, response resources available within the area, unique conditions of area, recommended response strategies, etc.; Demonstrate the ability, through the appropriate procurement of resources and planning, to use the equipment and techniques necessary to secure and mitigate the threat of a discharge of oil and protect potentially impacted resources; and Demonstrate the effective and coordinated integration of source control and subsea containment operations with other incident management activities, including oil spill response operations.
+Deployment exercise/drill using equipment staged onshore and/or offshore The deployment exercise is intended to: Demonstrate ability of response personnel to conduct timely and proper mobilization, deployment and operation of selected spill response and source control equipment in a safe manner, including any and all supporting logistical platforms, systems, and services; Demonstrate the ability of spill response personnel to employ response techniques and me Certification: BSEE.
+Certification: BSEE.

 Verification: BSEE.
 Records Retention: Three years.
-Records Location: BSEE will maintain records at the BSEE OSPD Section Office that conducted the exercise.
-The owner or operator will maintain records at the corporate locations identified in the approved OSRP.
+Records Location: will maintain records at the BSEE OSPD Section Office that conducted the exercise.
+The owner or ator will maintain records at the corporate locations identified in the approved OSRP.
 Evaluation: Evaluation of objectives to be conducted by BSEE.
-Credit: Plan holder may receive credit for other required exercises (a QI notification, equipment deployment exercise, and unannounced exercise) if the GIUE is successfully completed, objectives of the other exercise(s) are met, and a proper record is generated.
+Plan holder may receive credit for other required exercises (a QI notification, equipment deployment exercise, and unannounced exercise) if the GIUE is successfully completed, objectives of the other exercise(s) are met, and a proper record is generated.